 Persistence of Savings

-The HERS program leads to savings during – and well after – the households receive reports.
+The HERs program leads to savings during – and well after – the households receive reports.
 Figure 1 summarizes the estimated savings, and retained savings, for the various groups for treatment (actively receiving HER reports), and various lengths of post-treatment periods.
 The main findings are:

-Over the entire analysis period: The discontinued homes saved an average of 0.78 kWh per day over the 47 months of their analysis period from treatment through post-treatment (January 2011- November 2014).
+Over the entire analysis period: The discontinued high use homes saved an average of 0.78 kWh per day over the 47 months of their analysis period from treatment through post-treatment (January 2011- November 2014).
 The savings for the subgroups varied, ranging from 0.54 kWh per day for the persistence group, 0.76 kWh per day for the Quarterly group, and 1.72 kWh for the monthly group.

 Sub-Periods: Examining individual periods shows that the Persistence and Monthly households stopped savings energy within 16 months post treatment, while the Quarterly group continued to achieve savings up to 32 months post treatment.
 The lower result for the monthly group is more a function of small sample size of discontinued household than to a lack of savings.
 Figure 1 shows substantial retention of savings in the years after the HER reports are stopped.